ArduPilot/ardupilot_wiki/plane/source/docs/channel-output-functions.rst

 Flap
 ----

-When a channel is set as a flap it's value comes from the flap input channel (controlled by the ``RCn_OPTION`` = 208 parameter).
+When a channel is set as a flap its value comes from the flap input channel (controlled by the ``RCn_OPTION`` = 208 parameter).
 The reason you may want to use this instead of a RCPassThru is that you can setup multiple flap channels with different trims and ranges, and you may want